Holden Forests & Gardens is a premier public garden featuring a rural and urban campus, with a world-class plant & environmental science center.

 Holden researchers put forest management strategies to the test.
 Here’s what they found

 Private landowners play a critical role in preserving Ohio’s natural heritage where a majority of the state’s eight million acres of forest are privately owned.
-To manage these forests, land stewards commonly employ strategies like selective thinning (removal of canopy trees) and removal of invasive shrubs in order to maintain healthy forests.
-But what do… »
+To manage these forests, land stewards commonly employ strategies like selective thinning and removal of invasive shrubs, but what do these strategies actually accomplish?

 Read more